-The determination of fair value of these investments measured at FVTPL has been determined as described in further detail in each of the Notes 3 to 10, respectively.
+The determination of fair value of these investments measured at FVTPL has been determined as described in further detail in each of the Notes 6 to 14, respectively.

-Cash, accounts receivable, due from related parties, promissory note receivable and notes receivable are classified as loans and receivables.
-Accounts payable and accrued liabilities and Due to GVest PE Ltd. are classified as other financial liabilities.
+Cash, accounts receivable, fixed income securities, deposits held in trust, due from related parties, promissory note receivable and notes receivable are classified as loans and receivables.
+Accounts payable and accrued liabilities and due to GVest PE Ltd. are classified as other financial liabilities.
 Loans and receivables and other financial liabilities are recognized initially at fair value then measured at amortized cost using the effective interest method, less any impairment losses.